dddrrreee/cs140e-20win/labs/README.md

 At this point you have written low-level device driver code, a bootloader, and pretty much replaced all of our code.
-You've learned how to crush it under a barrage of automatic checks based on read-write equivalance and simple systematic exploration  so that will be surprised if the code ever breaks.
+You've learned how to crush it under a barrage of automatic checks based on read-write equivalance and simple systematic exploration  so that you will be surprised if the code ever breaks.

 We are now going to switch gears to intensively implementing core OS
 functionality: threads, interrupts, virtual memory and file systems.